Linfeng Zhang, PhD, ASA

 Columbus, OH 43210

-I am an assistant professor of Actuarial Science at the Ohio State University.
-I earned my Ph.D. degree in Mathematics with the concentration in Actuarial Science and Risk Analytics at the University of Illinois at Urbana-Champaign under the supervision of Dr. Runhuan Feng and Dr. Wing Fung (Alfred) Chong.
+I am an Assistant Professor at The Ohio State University.
+I earned my Ph.D. in Mathematics with a concentration in Actuarial Science and Risk Analytics from the University of Illinois at Urbana–Champaign, where I was advised by Dr. Runhuan Feng and Dr. Wing Fung (Alfred) Chong.
+I am also an Associate of the Society of Actuaries (SOA).

-Prior to my doctoral study, I worked as a research assistant at the Critical Infrastructure Resilience Institute and had three years of research experience in topics related to cyber risk and cyber insurance.
-During my doctoral program, I worked on several projects as a research assistant or a PI funded by the Society of Actuaries, the Fundación MAPFRE, and Cisco.
+Before starting my doctoral program, I worked as a research assistant at the Critical Infrastructure Resilience Institute, gaining three years of experience in cyber risk and cyber insurance.
+Throughout my Ph.D., I led and contributed to multiple research projects funded by the Society of Actuaries, Fundación MAPFRE, and Cisco.

-I published peer-reviewed academic papers about a variety of aspects of cyber risk in actuarial science, engineering, and law review journals, such as Geneva Papers on Risk and Insurance: Issues and Practice, IEEE Transactions on Emerging Topics in Computing, and Connecticut Insurance Law Journal.
-I am also working on other emerging topics in the field of actuarial science and risk management, such as pandemic risk and privacy risk.
+My research focuses on cyber risk and its implications for actuarial science, risk management, and related fields.
+I have published peer-reviewed articles in journals such as The Geneva Papers on Risk and Insurance: Issues and Practice, IEEE Transactions on Emerging Topics in Computing, and the Connecticut Insurance Law Journal.
+Beyond cyber risk, I am actively exploring emerging topics in actuarial science, including pandemic risk and privacy risk.

 selected publications